The productivity puzzle: A case for integrated thinking in the professions

 Posted by Dr Iwi Ugiagbe-Green

 As we move through the 21st Century, much of our activity as workers and professionals leads towards the production of economic output and the generation of wealth that are the signs of a prosperous society.
 Our inputs (and other resources such as land, materials and technology) that lead to the creation of wealth are organised and managed in organisations across the globe.
-However, the performance of such organisations, particularly in the UK, are often the subject of much economic debate (see for example the Chief Economist of the Bank Of England) in terms of the extent to which they innovate, efficiently allocate resources, and use them to improve productivity.
+However, the performance of such organisations, particularly in the UK, are often the subject of much economic debate in terms of the extent to which they innovate, efficiently allocate resources, and use them to improve productivity.

 Adopting an accounting perspective provides cause for reflection on such economic analyses that rely on the ideal of a universal market and simplified ideas of competition, perfect information and rational decision-making as the context in which scarce resources are used and output is generated.
 The principles of economic theory, in which free markets are efficient, or that regulation can address the dystopian imbalances of the market, now apply within a modern social context of post-truth coupled with high degrees of transactional self-interest amongst the different individuals, stakeholder groups and ordered systems that operate within it.
 Human activity is built on individual values and it is decisions by humans associated with how resources are deployed and used, which leads ultimately to collective market-based notions in terms of, for example, cost and price.
 Output is generated on the basis of need and utility, which again are grounded in concepts relating to individual preference, behaviour, motivation, affordance and value.